-Sagada has been one of the favorite tourist spots of the Filipinos for its cold weather, interesting culture, exciting activities, and beautiful scenery.
+Sagada has been one of the favorite tourist spots of Filipinos for its cold weather, interesting culture, exciting activities, and beautiful scenery.
 It is located in the mountainous province of Mountain Province in the Cordillera Administrative Region.
-There’s a lot to do in Sagada from spelunking, kayaking, exploring waterfalls and historical sites, nature hikes to participating in tribal celebrations.
+There’s a lot to do in Sagada from spelunking, kayaking, exploring waterfalls and historical sites, and nature hikes to participating in tribal celebrations.

 BACK TO BONTOC

 Sagada was our last destination for our Cordillera Trip.
 We’ve spent a lot of time on the road so we’re left with a tight schedule upon arriving in Sagada.
 From Buscalan, we rode the monster jeepney again going back to Bontoc.
-The sun was high and we’re at the top again, imagine the heat and our positions, but it was good as the view from the top was amazing.
+The sun was high and we were at the top again, imagine the heat and our positions, but it was good as the view from the top was amazing.

 Once we arrived at Bontoc, we went straight to the terminal where we rode a jeepney going to Sagada.
 To our surprise, we met the German Traveler we first encountered in Banaue.
 She and a French one became our companions during our stay in Sagada.
-This is probably one of the highlights in our Sagada Trip, meeting and sharing stories with new people.
+This is probably one of the highlights of our Sagada Trip, meeting and sharing stories with new people.

 SAGADA’S HANGING COFFINS

 Our guide shared with us the stories behind the hanging coffins, for he himself is a member of a Kankanaey Tribe, an indigenous tribe that lives in Sagada.
 They put their dead in these coffins and the height depends on the status of that individual.
 Their tribe forced the dead body to be in a fetal position as it represents the start of a new life.
-They also have this tradition wherein they try to seize the body and when blood spills on them they believed they will receive a bountiful harvest and good life.
+They also have this tradition wherein they try to seize the body and when blood spills on them they believe they will receive a bountiful harvest and good life.

 A lot of restaurants and inns have sprouted throughout the years to cater to the rising number of tourists.
 There are cheap and expensive ones but we chose the carinderia near our accommodation.
-That night, we shared conversations with our new foreign friends before we go to sleep.
+That night, we shared conversations with our new foreign friends before we went to sleep.

 KILTEPAN PEAK AND THE SEA OF CLOUDS

 The next day, we were excited to see the view of the sunrise and the sea of clouds from the famous Kiltepan Peak.
 A van picked us up from the tourism office.
 You can walk going to the peak but there’s elevation and the way is still dark so a means of transport is a big help.
 Kiltepan is also famous for the huge number of crowds that gather there.
-That time, there was not that much so we were able to find a good spot to stay and watch the unfolding one of Mother Nature’s wonders.
+That time, there was not that much so we were able to find a good spot to stay and watch the unfolding of one of Mother Nature’s wonders.

 Right in front of us, the sun was starting to rise and slowly lit the sea of clouds below us.
 If you haven’t seen a sea of clouds, I think this is one of the easiest ways to see one.
 We’ve seen a lot before in Rizal but we have to climb for hours before we can see the wonder.
 XD After that spectacle, we ate hot champorado at the stalls nearby.
 A good way to start the day.